Pergamon256/Countdown/README.md

-# Countdown
+# Python Countdown Timer
-Countdown timer in python

 What is it?
-This is a simple python timer that will display a countdown in the console.
+It is a simple python timer that will display a countdown in the console.